 Interestingly, vein problems are treated quite differently to problems affecting the arteries.
 The most common vein procedures work by redirecting venous blood from poorly-functioning veins into healthy leg veins, which allows venous blood to more efficiently return to the heart.
 Artery procedures typically involve opening up narrowed (or blocked) arteries allowing oxygen-rich blood to more easily get to the feet and legs.
 Selecting the ideal treatment option is best determined by a vascular specialist.

 Compression hose come in a variety of lengths and strengths that can be tailored to the needs of an individual patient.
 Compression hose minimizes swelling of the veins and decreases leakage of fluid from the veins into the adjacent tissues.
-Compression hose can help control leg swelling and can provide symptom relief for many patients.
+Compression hose can help control leg swelling and provides symptom relief for many patients.

 Venous ablation refers to minimally-invasive procedures designed to deliberately block-off, or close problematic veins.
 These procedures leverage the concept that “blocking off” a vein simulates having the vein tied-off or “stripped”, but avoids the need for large surgical incisions.